 Among the plethora of choices, inside and on the fringes of the market, you can buy cheese, wonderful preserved meats and spices.
 The vast selection of olives, sometimes floating in large buckets of brine, is impressive.
 Thousands of people swarm to this market every day, while several tavernas are open all night long, welcoming those seeking the warmth found in a dish of well-cooked food.
 Savour a steaming bowl of tripe soup after a night on the town or, in summer, try perennial favourites like stuffed tomatoes and peppers or moussaka, made with fresh ingredients supplied by the surrounding shops.

-There are many local open-air markets throughout Greece.
-There’s a laiki agora – as they are known – somewhere near you on island or mainland every day of the week, with many vendors selling their own produce.
+Local open-air markets are a staple of communities throughout Greece.
+There’s a laiki agora (as they are known) somewhere near you on island or mainland every day of the week, with many vendors selling their own produce.
 There are even separate, exclusively organic farmers’ markets.
 They are a real treat for the senses: an explosion of colours, the aroma of fruits and vegetables, the sounds of producers hawking their goods and the sight of wooden stands laden with the day’s harvest.